stencho/Swoop/readme.md

 ## Swoop
 A set of UI elements, tools to use them, and systems to manage them.
 Designed to be used for projects which need a WinForms-like UI, highly managed 2D drawing, and even some 3D drawing.
 Everything is implemented as small ProFont and extreme minimalist 1px bright lines on dark backgrounds, inspired by BlackBox/bbLean.

 Currently mostly a mess, and requires an up-to-date github version of MonoGame in the same folder as this one, with mgcb.exe in the PATH.
+This is temporary, and due to the current installer version's font processor.
+Probably will not run on any PC but mine because of this.

 Looks better than it works.
+This readme is, more or less, a public TODO and a set of notes for my future self.

 ### Most current SwoopDemo screenshot
 ![Most current major change screenshot](current.png)